The Virtual Large Cardinal Hierarchy: Virtually supercompact cardinals

 \qquad $(\Rightarrow)$: Here we have to show that if there exists a virtually rank-into-rank cardinal, then there exists a $\theta>\kappa$ and a virtually $\theta$-pre-strong cardinal which is not virtually $\theta$-strong.
 Let $\bra{\kappa,\theta}$ be the lexicographically least pair such that $\kappa$ is virtually rank-into-rank as witnessed by a generic embedding $\pi:H_\theta\to H_\theta$, which trivially makes $\kappa$ virtually $\theta$-pre-strong.
 If $\kappa$ was also virtually $\theta$-strong, then we would have a generic elementary embedding $\pi^*:H_\theta\to \M$ with $\crit \pi^* =\kappa$, $\pi^*(\kappa)>\theta$, and $\M\subseteq V$.
 By Countable Embedding Absoluteness~\ref{lemm.ctblabs}, $\M$ sees that $\kappa$ virtually rank-into-rank, but then, using elementarity, this reflects down below $\kappa$, showing that the pair $\bra{\kappa,\theta}$ could not have been least. }

-\qquad As a final result of this section, we separate virtual and faint large cardinals.
+\qquad We showed in Theorem~\ref{theo.rem} that faintly strong cardinals and virtually strong cardinals are equivalent and we showed in Corollary~\ref{coro.inLfaintlyMeasVirtPreStrong} that, in $L$, faintly measurable cardinals and virtually pre-strong cardinals are equivalent.
+As a final result of this section, we separate the faintly measurable and virtually measurable cardinals.
 The separation is trivial in general, as successor cardinals can be faintly measurable and are never virtually measurable, but the separation still holds true if we rule out this successor case.

-\qquad For a slightly more fine-grained distinction let us prepend a \textbf{power-} adjective whenever the generic embedding (with critical point $\kappa$) is $\kappa$-powerset preserving.
-Note that the proof of Lemma \ref{prop.virtit} shows that faintly power-measurables are also 1-iterable.
-Our separation result is then the following.